freenas/freenas-docs/userguide/intro.rst

   `1.0.2q <https://www.openssl.org/news/vulnerabilities-1.0.2.html>`__
   to address CVE-2018-5407.

-* The %brand% :ref:`OpenStack Cinder Driver` is now open source and community supported.

 * The :guilabel:`Endpoint does not support regions` and :guilabel:`Use v2 signatures` fields have been added to :menuselection:`System --> Cloud Credentials --> Add Cloud Credential`